leocornus/wikistrap.js/README.rst

 We use `Semantic Versioning`_ guidelines as much as possible.

+- 0.0.5 getArticle will get any wiki article and present the content in bootstrap row with left and right column.
 - 0.0.4 Set up to use express.js as the local testing server and demo server.
 - 0.0.3 We have both unit and e2e testing set up properly now.